April 1, 1865 - During the U.S.

-Civil War, Confederate troops of Gen. George Pickett were defeated and
+Civil War, Confederate troops of General George Pickett were defeated and

 cut off at Five Forks, Virginia.
-This sealed the fate of Gen. Robert
+This sealed the fate of Confederate General Robert

 E. Lee's armies at Petersburg and Richmond and hastened the end of the